Aloento/FFmpeg4JS/README.md

 - Don't forget to close the unused worker: `worker.terminate();` otherwise the memory may not be freed

 - Each `FFmpegModule` can only be used once
-  But you can call `FFmpeg4JS` repeatedly, and each call will generate a new instance of `FFmpeg`
+  But you can call `FFmpeg4JS` repeatedly, and each call will generate a new instance of `FFmpegModule`

 - `FFmpeg4JS` does not escape ts and optimize js files (but does optimize WASM)
   make sure your environment can handle them